aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 | 2  | test2    | false  |

 #### JSON Example
-In a code or a NoSQL database representation would be:
+In a code or a NoSQL database representation will be:
 ```json
 [
 	{